 Further tests for lung cancer

-If diagnostic tests show that you have lung cancer, further tests are done to see whether the cancer has spread to other parts of your body.
+If these tests show that you have lung cancer, you will have further tests to see whether the cancer has spread to other parts of your body.

-A PET (positron emission tomography) scan is a specialised imaging test available at most major hospitals.
-You will be asked to fast (not eat or drink) for a number of hours before the scan.
-A small amount of radioactive glucose solution will be injected into a vein, usually in your arm.
-You will need to sit quietly for 30–90 minutes while the glucose solution travels around your body, then you will lie on a table that moves through the scanning machine very slowly.
-Cancer cells take up more of the glucose solution than normal cells do, so they show up brighter on the scan.
+A small amount of radioactive glucose solution is injected into a vein, usually in your arm.
+You will be asked to sit quietly for 30–90 minutes while the glucose solution travels around your body, then you will lie on a table that moves through the scanning machine very slowly.
+Cancer cells take up more of the glucose solution than normal cells do, so they show up more brightly on the scan.

 View the Cancer Council NSW editorial policy.

 Click below to download a PDF booklet on this topic.

 Speak to a health professional or to someone who has been there, or find a support group or forum

 Looking for transport, accommodation or home help?

 Practical advice and support during and after treatment